-Consider this line of thought: There seems to be a striking correlation between our moral beliefs and the moral truths.
+Consider the following line of thought.
+There seems to be a striking correlation between our moral beliefs and the moral truths.
 Given a non-naturalist realist conception of morality, where moral facts are mind-independent and causally inert, this correlation seems to be a coincidence.
-So, we have reason to reject the combination of non-naturalist realism and the correlation between our moral beliefs and the moral truth.
+So we have reason to reject the combination of non-naturalist realism and the correlation between our moral beliefs and the moral truths.
 This line of thought is at the heart of many formulations of debunking arguments against non-naturalism.

 There are two main strands of response in the literature.
-Firstly, third-factor responses claim, roughly, that even given non-naturalist realism there is a common explainer of the moral beliefs and moral truths so the correlation between then isn't coincidental (e.g. Enoch, 2011; Skarsaune, 2011; Wielenberg, 2010, among many others).
+Firstly, third-factor responses claim, roughly, that even given non-naturalist realism there is a common explainer of the moral beliefs and moral truths, so the correlation between them isn't coincidental (for example, Enoch 2011; Skarsaune 2011; Wielenberg 2010).
 Let's put this response aside to focus on a different one.

-Perhaps the most influential type of response in the recent literature, and what I'll focus on, are Modalist responses.
-Such responses accept that there is no explanation of the correlation - there is no explanatory connection between belief and truth on the non-naturalist view.
+Perhaps the most influential type of response in the recent literature, and what I'll focus on, are modalist responses.
+Such responses accept that there is no explanation of the correlation-there is no explanatory connection between belief and truth on the non-naturalist view.
 But, they argue, the correlation between moral belief and moral truth has certain important modal features which make it unproblematic.
-In particular, it's common to emphasize that our moral beliefs are safe and sensitive
+In particular, it's common to emphasize that our moral beliefs are safe and sensitive-and what more could we want from our moral beliefs than that?
+(Justin Clarke-Doane has been most influential in developing this position-see, for example, Clarke-Doane 2016a, 2016b, 2021, 2020-though, as Schafer 2017 and Faraci 2018 note, ideas in this modalist spirit run through a lot of the literature on debunking.)2

-1As a reviewer points out, Field (1996) first discussed, but rejected, this response.
+1 As a referee points out, Field (1996) first discussed, but rejected, this response.